-Why You are Not Getting The Behaviours You Want In The Workplace And What To Do About It
+Why You are Not Getting The Behaviors You Want In The Workplace And What To Do About It

-How many times have we seen behaviours in the workplace that just keeps back productivity?
-Whether it’s someone constantly arriving late, someone who constantly complains or people using cell phones for personal calls on work time, we can all admit that it can be a source of frustration.
-Sometimes, we may be able to talk things through but issues can sometimes become worse especially when the problem is someone’s behavior.
-Some of the questions I usually get in this area include: How can we get the behaviours we want?
+How many times have we seen behaviors in the workplace that hamper productivity?
+Whether it’s someone constantly arriving late, someone who constantly complains, or people using cell phones for personal calls on work time, we can all admit that it can be a source of frustration for colleagues and leaders.
+Sometimes, we may be able to talk things through but issues can sometimes become worse, especially when the problem is someone’s behavior.
+Some of the questions I usually get in this area include: How can we get the behaviors we want?
 How can I motivate these people?
 And how can I get these two people to get along?

-Many will consider certain behaviours to be “difficult” and whenever we experience them, we have a tendency to give the person a label such as “idiot,” “fool” or “bitch,” but there is no solution for a label.
-If we focus on behavior instead of the label, then we can see a solution as it gives us more control and in effect, more power to effect change.
-Regardless of how the behaviour initiated, two things that we must all remember is:
+Many will consider certain behaviors to be “difficult” and whenever we experience them, we have a tendency to give the person a label such as “idiot,” “fool” or “bitch,” but there is no solution for a label.
+If we focus on behavior instead of the label, then we can see a solution as it gives us more control, and in effect, more power to create change.
+Regardless of how the behavior was initiated, there are two critical things that we must all remember:

 a.
-Behaviour is a choice and can become (automatic) habits if continued for too long.
+Behaviour is a choice and can become (automatic) a habit if it continues for too long.

 b.
-Behaviour is a function of you and the environment.
+Behaviour is a function of a person and the environment.

 In 1936, Kurt Lewin published the equation: B = f(P, E)…which states that behavior (B) is a function (f) of the person (P) in their environment (E).